jfri13/Key-Recycler/README.md

 <br>

-Send Bug Reports or Suggestions to the Email below.
+If you find a bug, please report it to the email below or send us your suggestions.

 <br><br>